Free shipping above 49 Euro

 Since not enough stomach acid can result in an intrinsic factor deficiency, but this is crucial for vitamin B12 intake, this is another explanation why so many people do not take in sufficient amounts of vitamin B12.

-Vitamin B12 dosage
+Vitamin B12 Dosage

 The daily requirement of vitamin B12 depends on body weight, which is why there are different guidelines for children and adults.
 The German Nutrition Society gives the following values as guidelines: